18F/handbook/_pages/office-of-operations/fas-speaker-guide.md

 ## Receiving invitations

-Below is the process you'll need to follow when receving an interview or speaking request, even if you're not interested in participating.
+Below is the process you'll need to follow when receiving an interview or speaking request, even if you're not interested in participating.

 ### Media interview requests